 12#.
 Glass Jar Notion Galleries

-Sorting buttons, zippers, and vintage lace in clear glass jars makes your supplies look like jars of candy on a shelf.
-It’s a nostalgic and beautiful way to store thousands of tiny items that are otherwise easily lost in a cluttered drawer.
+Sorting buttons, zippers and vintage lace, in glass jars makes your craft supplies look like jars of candy on a shelf.
+It is a way to store lots of small things.
+You can see everything clearly.
+It looks really beautiful.
+This way you can keep thousands of items from getting lost in a messy drawer.
+The jars help keep your supplies organized.

-Being able to see the colors and textures through the glass helps you find the perfect match for your project instantly.
-Plus, it’s a wonderful way to repurpose old kitchen jars into functional and pretty craft room decorations.
+Being able to see the colors and textures through the glass helps you find the match for your project right away.
+It’s a great way to turn old kitchen jars into useful and nice craft room decorations.
+You can reuse jars and make them look good in your craft room.
+Colors and textures are easy to see.
+That helps you pick the best one.
+Old kitchen jars can become decorations, in your craft room.

 13#.
 Boho Macramé Wall Hangings